-1. A student is scheduled to graduate and has a current IEP in place until the end of the school year.

-- 2. A student transfers into the LEA with a current IEP around the time the annual review is due. - If the option to review is used, the IEP Team is required to meet prior to or on the Annual Review Due By date to review the current IEP, but they are not required to write a new IEP at that time.
+- 1. A student is scheduled to graduate and has a current IEP in place until the end of the school year. - 2.
+A student transfers into the LEA with a current IEP around the time the annual review is due. - If the option to review is used, the IEP Team is required to meet prior to or on the Annual ReviewDue By Date to review the current IEP, but they are not required to write a new IEP at that time.
 To ensure compliance, a new IEP must be written before the duration date (ending date) of the current IEP.
-To document the annual review, the following process should be followed: - The IEP signature page will be amended and the signature date must be manually entered in the Annual Review Date field in the student's folder.
+To document the annual review, the following process should be followed: - o On the Notice and Invitation to a Meeting/Consent for Agency Participation form, check "Annual Review/Develop Annual IEP".
+If the only purpose of the meeting is the Annual Review, on the paper copy you can cross-through "Develop Annual IEP".